Chesterfield Building

 Schedule a project meeting by emailing proteomics_metabolomics@duke.edu to connect with appropriate scientist to discuss your experimental goals and sample preparation before beginning your experiments for analysis by mass spectrometry.

-For an in-solution digestion and analysis, we ask for 10 up for LC-MS/MS if possible, based on a BSA-calibrated Bradford assay.
-We can complete an analysis with slightly less; we aim to load 1 ug total protein onto our system for each run but require the overage due to sample losses during preparation.
+Although we have workflows for sub-microgram quantities, for an in-solution digestion and analysis we ideally ask for at least 5ug for LC-MS/MS if possible based on a BSA-calibrated Bradford assay.
+We can complete an analysis with slightly less; we aim to load 250ng total protein onto our system for each run but require the overage due to sample losses during preparation.

 Please visit our Sample Submission page for instructions on sample submissions and deliveries.